-On August 17, 2023, Public Service Company of New Hampshire ("PSNH") filed an amendment to the First Engineering, Design and Procurement Agreement ("D&E Agreement") with NECEC Transmission LLC ("NECEC") that was accepted by the FERC as Service Agreement No. IA-PSNH-13.
-The revised D&E Agreement sets forth the terms and conditions under which PSNH was to undertake certain design and engineering activities for the mitigation of violations identified in the preliminary initial interconnection analysis summary for NECEC's proposed 1,200 MW high-voltage direct current ("HVDC") line from Québec to Lewiston, ME (Queue Position #979).
-PSNH requested an August 18, 2023 effective date.
-Comments on this filing were due on or before September 7, 2023; none were filed.
-National Grid filed a doc-less motion to intervene.
-This matter is pending before the FERC.
+On October 13, 2023, the FERC accepted an amendment to the First Engineering, Design and Procurement Agreement ("D&E Agreement") between Public Service Company of New Hampshire ("PSNH") and NECEC Transmission LLC ("NECEC").
+As previously reported, the revised D&E Agreement sets forth the terms and conditions under which PSNH was to undertake certain design and engineering activities for the mitigation of violations identified in the preliminary initial interconnection analysis summary for NECEC's proposed 1,200 MW high-voltage direct current ("HVDC") line from Québec to Lewiston, ME (Queue Position #979).
+The amendment was accepted effective as of August 18, 2023.
+Unless the October 13 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).